Boeing posts $4 billion loss tied to problems with 787 jet

 The two-aisle 787 was grounded for more than three months in 2013 by overheating lithium-ion batteries.
 After design changes, the plane became a hit with both airlines, which appreciated its fuel economy on long flights, and travelers, who liked the bigger windows and more comfortable cabin.

-In May 2021, however, Boeing halted deliveries of new 787s because of production flaws including gaps where panels of the carbon-composite fuselage are joined.
-Boeing has been unable to come up with a fix that satisfies the Federal Aviation Administration.
+Boeing halted deliveries, however, in late 2020 because of production flaws including gaps where panels of the carbon-composite fuselage are joined.
+Shortly after resuming deliveries, Boeing stopped them again in May 2021 as other problems emerged, including faulty titanium parts from a supplier, and the company has been unable so far to win Federal Aviation Administration approval for its fixes.

+“The rework process is going well — it’s long, it’s disciplined, but it’s going well,” CEO David Calhoun told CNBC.
+“Our mechanics are learning a ton in the process.”

 Boeing’s failure to resume deliveries is causing headaches for airline customers.
 Without the 787s that it expected to receive by now, American Airlines has dropped some international flights planned for next summer.
 American officials say Boeing has agreed to pay penalties for missing deadlines, and they say there could be negotiations over additional compensation if delays drag out much longer.